vivienneobrien/vivienneobrien/README.md

 ## 🚀 About me

-A product-focused **Software Engineer** from Ireland based in <ins>Canada</ins> 🇨🇦 who enjoys front-end development.
+A product-focused **Software Engineer** from Ireland based in <ins>Canada</ins> 🇨🇦 who enjoys front-end development and learning about system design

 ![output-onlinegiftools](https://github.com/vivienneobrien/vivienneobrien/assets/52012478/fc7894f7-279b-466d-847b-95f9485461ed)

-📚 Learning how to self-publish my book "The Union Survives"

 🧠 Learning how to create content via YouTube videos (stay tuned)

+📚 In the backlog: Learn how to self-publish my book "The Union Survives"

 📮  Feel free to reach out: vivobrien@proton.me